marstaa/PySphereX/README.md

 ```
 pip install pyspherex
 ```
-As an "getting started guide" we provide an example (in folder `examples/`) that shows the basic functionalities of this package.
+As a "getting started guide" we provide an example (in folder `examples/`) that shows the basic functionalities of this package.
 For further information see the doc-strings and the unit tests.

 ## Contributing